con/opfvta-reexecution/README.md

 ```
 _or_

-For OCI containers you can run with docker (default) or podman by setting the environment variable `OCI_BINARY=podman`
+With docker or podman, you can execute the analysis inside an OCI container.

 ```console
 make analysis-oci